FedericoPonzi/horcrust/README.md

 ## Horcrust
-Split your precious file in encrypted pieces.
-Recover it with a minimum required amount.
+Split your precious secret in shares and send them to remote servers.
+Easily recover your secret when you need it.

 ### Running the system